Gnome Alone

-Gnome Alone is a 2017 computer-animated fantasy comedy film directed by Peter Lepeniotis and written by Michael Schwartz and Zina Zaflow, from a story by Robert Moreland.
-The film was first released in November 2017 in Cyprus, Greece, Romania, and Israel.
-The film received mixed reviews.
+Gnome Alone is a 2017 animated fantasy comedy film directed by Peter Lepeniotis and written by Michael Schwartz and Zina Zaflow, from a story by Robert Moreland.
 Produced by Vanguard Animation and 3QU Media, the film stars the voices of Becky G, Josh Peck, Olivia Holt, George Lopez, Patrick Stump, and David Koechner.
 It follows a young girl who moves to Tenderville, suddenly pairing up with a group of gnomes and her awkward neighbor in an attempt to defeat a pack of rabid and hungry beasts called Troggs.

+The film was released on November 2, 2017 in Greece and Cyprus and was later released on Netflix on October 19, 2018 in the United States.
+The film received mixed reviews.

 Plot

 Chloe and her estranged mother, Catherine, move to Tenderville, in a massive house surrounded by mysterious gnomes.
-One night during dinner, Chloe discovers a secret room that holding a mystical green gem, which she takes and turns into a necklace.
-Unbeknownst to her, she opens a portal from another realm opens up in her basement, unleashing a pack of rabid and hungry creatures named "Troggs".
+One night during dinner, Chloe discovers a secret room holding a mystical green gem, which she takes and turns into a necklace.
+Unbeknownst to her, she opens a portal from another realm in her basement, unleashing a pack of rabid and hungry creatures named "Troggs".
 At her new school, Chloe befriends popular girl Brittany and her friends, Tiffany and Chelsea, collectively known as the BTCs.
-Chloe catches Brittany's attention with the necklace and she gives it to Brittany in hopes of entering her clique.
+Chloe catches Brittany's attention with the necklace and gives it to Brittany in hopes of entering her clique.
 At home, Chloe encounters a Trogg and attempts to kill it, before it mysteriously blows up.

-The next day, Catherine tells Chloe that she will be taking an extra shift at work.
-Upon leaving, the house gnomes reveal to Chloe that they're alive, and tie up her when they discover she took the Keystone; the mysterious green gem Chloe ended up giving to Brittany.
+The next day, Catherine tells Chloe she will be taking an extra shift at work.
+Upon leaving, the house gnomes reveal to Chloe that they're alive and tie up her when they discover she took the Keystone; the mysterious green gem Chloe ended up giving Brittany.
 The gnomes reveal that the Keystone keeps the Troggs from causing havoc within their realm.
 Quicksilver, one of the gnomes, reveals that the Troggs became their mortal enemies after they devoured the botanical lifeforms which made up their way of life.
 Zook, the gnome's current leader, also explains that Zamfeer, their former leader, once journeyed into the Trogg world to destroy it but never returned.
 Using the Keystone, they were able to stop the Troggs' portals from opening.
 They enlist Chloe to fend off the Troggs until she can retrieve the Keystone back.
 Chloe also inducts her awkward neighbor and classmate Liam to help her out.